alarm-redist/fifty-states/analyses/TX_cd_2020/doc_TX_cd_2020.md

 Data for Texas comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).

 ## Pre-processing Notes
-We estimate CVAP populations with the [CVAP](https://github.com/christopherkenny/cvap) R package.
+We estimate CVAP populations with the [`cvap`](https://github.com/christopherkenny/cvap) R package.
+We also pre-process the map to split it into clusters for simulation, which has a slight effect on the types of redistrict plans that will be sampled.

 ## Simulation Notes
 We sample 5,000 districting plans for Texas.

-Due to the size and complexity of Texas, we split the simulations into multiple steps.
+Due to the size and complexity of Texas, we split the simulations into multiple steps and use a 1.0% population constraint versus the usual 0.5%.

 ### 1. Clustering procedure
 First, we run simulations in three major metropolitan areas:
 Greater Houston, a combination of Greater San Antonio and Austin, and Dallas-Fort Worth.
 We use collections of counties that define the Metropolitan Statistical Areas.
 The counties in each cluster are those in each Census MSA:

-Houston–The Woodlands–Sugar Land: Austin, Brazoria, Chambers, Fort Bend, Galveston, Harris, Liberty, Montgomery, Waller.
+* Houston–The Woodlands–Sugar Land: Austin, Brazoria, Chambers, Fort Bend,
+Galveston, Harris, Liberty, Montgomery, Waller.

-Austin–Round Rock-Georgetown: Bastrop, Caldwell, Hays, Travis, Williamson.
+* Austin–Round Rock-Georgetown: Bastrop, Caldwell, Hays, Travis, Williamson.

-San Antonio–New Braunfels: Atascosa, Bandera, Bexar, Comal, Guadalupe,
-    Kendall, Medina, Wilson.
+* San Antonio–New Braunfels: Atascosa, Bandera, Bexar, Comal, Guadalupe, Kendall, Medina, Wilson.

-Dallas–Fort Worth–Arlington: Collin, Dallas, Denton, Ellis, Hunt, Kaufman, Rockwall, Johnson, Parker, Tarrant, Wise.
+* Dallas–Fort Worth–Arlington: Collin, Dallas, Denton, Ellis, Hunt,
+Kaufman, Rockwall, Johnson, Parker, Tarrant, Wise.

 These simulations run the SMC algorithm within each cluster.
 Because each